Vandal proof your surveillance system

 Vandal proof cameras come in different levels of vandal resistance ranging from IK01 all the way to IK10.
 They are rated using an international standard created by the International Electrotechnical Commission.
 This rating system defines the level of impact resistance provided by a particular electronic device.
 This is measured in a unit called Joules.
-To make this measurement more relatable the table to the right shows the different ratings and the equivalent impacts of an object of a certain weight falling from a given height.
+To make this measurement more relatable our article, Ingress Protection and Vandal Resistance Ratings, will go over the different ratings and the equivalent impacts of an object of a certain weight falling from a given height.
 It is important to check the IK rating of a vandal proof camera.
 Just because a camera says it is vandal proof does not necessarily mean that it has an IK10 rating.
 Always check the specification sheet to ensure the camera is IK10 rated.
-With an IK10 camera such as the MTD4104 from Montavue you can rest assured that your camera will continue functioning after taking a blow from a vandal.
+With an IK10 camera such as the MTD4102 from Montavue you can rest assured that your camera will continue functioning after taking a blow from a vandal.

 Protecting Your Security Cameras